2 kinds of loneliness: why we feel alone in a crowd

 Work with the image I mentioned above over and over and over (a few times a day even).

 Work with a somatic therapist.
 I don't say this so I get your business, but often I will write something here and you'll need someone in the room to support you in experiencing it.
-This isn't because you're not doing it wrong but because of the nature of the work.
+This isn't because you're doing it wrong, but because of the nature of the work.

 Go to places where you have to sit your butt down beside people (my friend's bottom line praise of AA meetings).